xianlimei/apacket/README.md

 Capture Malicious payload

-It is built on the shoulders of [Beats](https://github.com/elastic/beats).
+It is built on the shoulders of [Beats](https://github.com/elastic/beats) and [blackhole](https://github.com/dudeintheshell/blackhole).
 A big thanks.

 # Requirements
 * System tools